jgschis/BasicPlusParser/README.md

 ![image](https://user-images.githubusercontent.com/87922814/170830212-fc152117-a2ac-44e5-b1ec-db8c385c0346.png)

 +There are actaully 2 issues with the unassigned variable analyser.
 The first is that if will loop infinitely if you have recursive gosubs.
-The second is that that analyser can't handle a labe that spans 2 or more blocks (i.e., a label that is in two loop-repeat statements.
+The second is that that analyser can't handle a label that spans 2 or more blocks (i.e., a label that is in two loop-repeat statements.
 There is a way to fix both problems.